NuelUzoma/Portfolio-Project/README.md

 **Licensing**

-There is no certain license currently obtained for this project.
-Currently working on getting an MIT License.
+MIT License has been created for this project.